RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

 RJ Barrett Insights vs. the Heat

+- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per contest.

-- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- Giving up 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.

 RJ Barrett vs. the Heat